 On 23 Nov 1858 Jane receives a patent for the Walker County land bought from (and originally granted to) D. B. McMahon [31, 32].
 She finally sells this land on 13 Oct 1859 , almost exactly a decade after she bought it.
 It is important to note here that John C. Thomas is the notary public for this sale (in Bear Grass, Texas where he resides in the 1860 census).

-By 1870, only TWO of Jane's thirteen children are known to still be living: James M. and Francis Marion.
+By 1870, only two of Jane's thirteen children are known to still be living: Francis Marion Baldwin, who Jane is living with, and James M. Baldwin, who is living nearby.
 Jane's other eleven children were already deceased or their whereabouts unknown in 1870.

 It is not known when Jane died or where she is buried.